 A serial entrepreneur and a software developer, Jeff co-founded Twilio in 2008 to bring communications into the world of software.
 Prior to Twilio, Jeff was co-founder & CTO of NineStar, founding CTO of Stubhub.com, co-founder, CEO & CTO of Versity, and one of the first product managers for Amazon Web Services.
 Jeff grew up in Detroit, started his first company at age 12 doing event video production, DJ’d his way through college, and graduated from the University of Michigan.
 He is a father of two young boys, enjoys photography, and always makes time to hack on new software and hardware projects.
 Coming December 2021.

-Chief Product Officer, YouTube and SVP, Google
+Chief Product Officer of YouTube & Google

 Neal Mohan is Chief Product Officer at YouTube.
 He is responsible for YouTube products, user experience, and trust and safety on all platforms and devices globally.
 This includes YouTube on mobile, desktop and TV devices, experiences like YouTube Music, Kids, and VR, and YouTube’s two subscription services, YouTube Premium and YouTube TV.
 Products for media partners, content creators and musicians are also part of Neal’s portfolio.
 Previously, Neal was Senior Vice President of Display and Video Ads at Google.
 Neal serves on the Board of Directors for 23andMe and StitchFix.
 He has also served as a member of the Management Board for the Stanford Graduate School of Business.
 Neal has been a member of the Board of Directors for the Internet Advertising Bureau and the Mobile Marketing Association.
 Coming December 2021.

-co-CEO of Workday
+Co-CEO of Workday

 Aneel Bhusri is co-founder and co-CEO at Workday.
 He is also chairman of the company’s board of directors.
 Aneel has been a leader, product visionary, and innovator in the enterprise software industry for more than 20 years.
 Before co-founding Workday in 2005, Aneel held a number of leadership positions at PeopleSoft, including vice chairman of the board and senior vice president responsible for product strategy, business development, and marketing.
 Aneel is also an advisory partner at Greylock, and he is a member of the Board of Trustees at Stanford University.
 He also serves on the board of directors of the Workday Foundation and of the Memorial Sloan Kettering Cancer Center.
 Aneel previously served on the board of directors of several other companies including Intel, Pure Storage, and Okta.
 He is a Crown Fellow at the Aspen Institute.
 Coming January 2022.

-General Partner & Co-Founder at Footwork
+General Partner & Co-Founder of Footwork

 Mike is General Partner and co-founder at Footwork, an early stage venture capital firm.
 Previously, Mike was President, COO, and interim CFO at Stitch Fix, the online personal styling service where he oversaw operations, styling, client experience, merchandise, and finance.
 Prior to Stitch Fix, Mike was COO at Walmart.com, overseeing all operations for a $5 billion division, including one of the most successful multi-channel offerings in the industry.
 He holds a B.A. from the University of Virginia and an M.B.A. from the Haas School at University of California, Berkeley.
 Mike serves on the boards of Stitch Fix, Herman Miller, and Ulta Beauty as well as private boards such as Food52, Mayvenn, and Imperfect Foods.
 Coming January 2022.